hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 connections.

-* `ovf_deploy` - (Optional) When specified, the VM will be deployed from the provided ovf template.
-See [creating a virtual machine from a ovf template](#creating-vm-from-deploying-a-ovf-template) for more details.
+* `ovf_deploy` - (Optional) When specified, the VM will be deployed from the provided ovf/ova template.
+See [creating a virtual machine from a ovf/ova template](#creating-vm-from-deploying-a-ovf-ova-template) for more details.
 * `vapp` - (Optional) Optional vApp configuration.
 The only sub-key available is `properties`, which is a key/value map of properties for virtual machines imported from OVF or OVA files.
 See [Using vApp properties to supply OVF/OVA